alonnir/PyData-Global-2021-Causal-Inference-Talk/README.md

 # PyData-Global-2021-Causal-Inference-Talk
-Slides and code for "Sliding Into Causal Inference" talk
+Slides and code for my "Sliding Into Causal Inference" talk.

-This is a placeholder for the slides, code and video of my upcoming PyData Global talk.
-Stay tuned!
+Video will be added when available online.